19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) any manager, agent or person responsible for the payment of wages to an employee on behalf of an employer; and

-(d) the Government and Her Majesty’s Government in the United Kingdom in respect of such categories, classes or descriptions of officers or employees of such Government as may from time to time be declared by the President by notification in theGazetteto be employees for the purposes of this Act;
+(d) the Government in respect of such categories, classes or descriptions of officers or employees of such Government as may from time to time be declared by the President by notification in theGazetteto be employees for the purposes of this Act;

 “flat” means a horizontal stratum of any building or part thereof, whether the stratum or part is on one or more levels or is partially or wholly below the surface of the ground;